syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 <details>
 <summary>More on the Kratix State Store</summary>

-The StateStore document contains the configuration needed to access the actual backing storage.
+The State Store document contains the configuration needed to access the actual backing storage.

 On the example above, you created a new `BucketStateStore`, since a MinIO bucket